lzyuan168/lzyuan168/README.md

 Singapore\
 Feb 2018 – Jul 2018

-* Deep learning model implementation and training using Tensorflow and Masked R-CNN for segmentation and classification of defective semi-conductor epoxy resins
+* Deep learning model implementation and training using TensorFlow and Masked R-CNN for segmentation and classification of defective semi-conductor epoxy resins
 * Image labelling and data collection of the semi-conductor epoxy resins

 <br>